 Session Registration Ends Session Dates

-Recommendation to the Ontario College of Teachers to Upgrade Existing Candidate Qualifications.
+Recommendation to the Ontario College of Teachers to Upgrade Existing Candidate Qualifications

 Once a candidate has successfully completed the AQ or ABQ course, and if the candidate meets all of the necessary requirements at that time, Niagara University will make the recommendation to the Ontario College of Teachers to include the additional qualification to the candidate’s Certificate of Qualification.
 Niagara will do so at the end of two weeks after the completion of the course session.